Streets-Data-Collaborative/OpenStreetCam-GeoParsing-Tool/README.md

 ## Approach

 The OSM user interface takes post requests based on lat/lngs and returns nearby-tracks, so defining “city” as points on its street grid may be the most straightforward approach.
-However, “city” may be defined in whatever way seems technically feasibly (rectangular bounding box, polygon boundary file, etc.)
+However, “city” may be defined in whatever way seems technically feasible (rectangular bounding box, polygon boundary file, etc.)

 ### Example Screenshots
 #### Form Parameters